aio-libs/aiokafka/docs/producer.rst

     * The above mentioned ``ack="all"`` will be forced.
 If any other value is explicitly passed with ``enable_idempotence=True`` a :exc:`ValueError` will be raised.
-    * I contrast to general mode, will not raise :exc:`~.RequestTimedOutError` errors and will not expire batch delivery after ``request_timeout_ms`` passed.
+    * In contrast to general mode, will not raise :exc:`~.RequestTimedOutError` errors and will not expire batch delivery after ``request_timeout_ms`` passed.